Piotrekol/CollectionManager/README.md

 To start downloading missing maps from all loaded collections:

 Go to the top menu, select `Online > Download all missing maps`, select a directory to download to, then enter in cookies.
-[Tutorial on how to get cookies.](https://streamable.com/lhlr3d) Make sure you the entire string after `cookie:` and do not use `set-cookie:` or any other headers.
+To get your cookies follow this [Tutorial](https://streamable.com/lhlr3d).
+Make sure you logged in to your osu! account and when copying the cookie, get the entire string after `cookie:`.
+Do not use `set-cookie:` or any other headers.

+**DO NOT** share these cookies with anyone else.
+They contain temporary information for your browser to **access your account** which is required for downloads.

 Progress of downloads can be monitored in the `Download list` window.
-If closed this window can be restored by selecting `Online > Show map downloads` from the top menu.
-The `Progress` column can be expanded using the dividers at the top to check when new downloads will start once they have paused and show `Next download slot a...`.
+If closed, this window can be restored by selecting `Online > Show map downloads` from the top menu.
+The `Progress` column can be expanded using the dividers at the top to check when new downloads will start.
+Paused downloads will show this message when the column is not expanded: `Next download slot a...`

 ### **Generating Collections**